Posted on June 13, 2010

 On my approach to islam

 For me, being a muslim means being a champion for all good, just causes on Earth.
 Read more about my approach.
 I highly recommend that you do so, since this approach is the reason hijabman.com exists.

 How Does It Feel to Be A Problem?: Being Young And Arab In America by Moustafa Bayoumi

 Encyclopedia of Muslim-American history: Volume 1 by Edward E. Curtis

 From Imam to Cyber-Mufti: Consuming Identity in Muslim America by Saminaz Zaman

 American Muslims: South Asian Contributions to the Mix by Karen Leonard (full article)

 Support This Site

-Another way you can support us is by helping us financially.
-You can do this in a number of ways, the first of which only involves you clicking!
-1. Click on the advertising links you see in the sidebar or throughout the site.
-2. Buy some advertising space for your blog or business (It is cheaper than you think!).
-3. Buy a book or merchandise through one of our amazon affiliate links 4.
+You can also support me financially by 1.
+Donating 2.
+Buying some advertising space for your blog or business (It is cheaper than you think!).
+3. Buy a book or merchandise through one of my amazon affiliate links 4.
 Buy a hijabman.com product.
-5. Make a donation.